Programmer25X/European-Astro-Pi-Project/README.md

 <img width="1200" height="900" alt="Astro Pi Map Certificate" src="https://github.com/user-attachments/assets/a19c9f39-35e1-4b50-9934-737b08ec289a" />

-*Captured image of the certificate that shows when and where in orbit our program executed.*
+*Captured image of the certificate that shows when and where our program was executed.*